Hip Outcome Survey (HOS)

 The second category, the Sports sub-scale looks at the ability of an individual to perform specific errands such as running one mile or swinging items like a golf club.
 This scale asks respondents about activities they carry out using their normal technique and includes movements like starting, stopping quickly, lateral and cutting motions.

 Both subscales are marked separately and 17 items from the Activities of daily living scale are scored from 0 to 4, with 0 being ‘unable to do’ and 4, ‘no difficulty’.
 ‘Not applicable’ responses are also possible options.
 The total score is then multiplied by 4 to get the highest potential score which can be no greater than 68.
 The sports sub-scale is marked in a similar fashion with the highest potential score being 36.
 An overall higher score from both of these sub-scales represents a greater level of function.

-Unlike many reporting tools the HOS scoring system focuses on a younger, more active patient population –which is evidenced by the questions seen in the survey and helps to remove the ceiling effect that is present in other reporting tools.
+Unlike many patient-reported outcome measures, the HOS scoring system focuses on a younger, more active patient population –which is evidenced by the questions seen in the survey and helps to remove the ceiling effect that is present in other PROMs.

 Another strength of HOS instrument is its robustness as a reporting tool.
 This was demonstrated by a study carried out in 2011 that found that the HOS has the greatest amount of clinimetric evidence (rigor of rating scales and indexes for the description of clinical phenomena) as compared to other similar alternatives (4).

 The effectiveness of the HOS survey is based on the total number of questions that a respondent is able to answer and it has been suggested that for a valid outcome a minimum of 14 of the ADL questions must be answered.
 However, because the nature of the survey assumes a relatively moderate level of activity to begin with, some physicians may find that this measure is not always appropriate for their older, more sedentary patients thereby making it ineffective for some people in this demographic.